Alec-Alameddine/poker-showdown/README.md

 How many players are there (max __)?
 ```

-The maximum value is dependent on the amount of cards per hand and also the amount of decks generated.
-The minimum value is 1, and the only valid input is an integer between 1 and the maximum value (inclusive), which will be displayed in the prompt.
+The maximum input is dependent on the amount of cards per hand and also the amount of decks generated.
+The minimum input is 1.
+Any integer between 1 and the maximum value (inclusive), which will be displayed in the prompt, is valid.

 ### Advanced Stats
 The final prompt xxx (if off just w/l shown, if on ___ shown)